 Master of Education Degree

 The SUU College of Education offers a Master of Education Degree, which requires a minimum of 36 credit hours of coursework.
 Coursework consists of 24 credit hours of required core courses and 12 credit hours of elective courses.
-The degree-seeking student may concentrate on a specific area or choose a more eclectic group of electives from those offered in the college of education.
-Graduate students may also choose to complete one of the endorsements offered as the elective credit towards a Master of Education Degree; including Reading, Mathematics, Library Science, English as a Second Language, or Technology.
+Graduate students may also choose to complete one of the endorsements offered as the elective credit towards a Master of Education Degree; including Reading, Mathematics, Library Science, English as a Second Language, Educational Technology, Gifted and Talented or Science.
 In some cases, a specific endorsement is offered as part of the degree through a partnership with a local school district.
 Up to 12 hours of transfer credit from another accredited Institution of Higher Education may be considered for credit towards the Master of Education Degree, as long as they meet the policy requirements for transfer credit.

-To be considered for Graduate Studies in Education programs, all appropriate admission requirements must be met.
-They are specific and time sensitive.
-Admission requirements for Graduate Studies in Education.
-Admission Requirements Video (swf) (Admission Orientation Schedule, Instructions, Forms)
+- To be considered for Graduate Studies in Education programs, all appropriate admission requirements must be met.
+(Forms)

-Graduate students must earn a 3.25 GPA each semester and maintain an overall 3.25 GPA.
-If the overall GPA falls below 3.25, the student will be placed on probation.
+Graduate students must earn a 3.0 GPA each semester and maintain an overall 3.0 GPA.
+If the overall GPA falls below 3.0, the student will be placed on probation.
 The probation must be cleared in the next semester in which the student enrolls for classes.
 Failure to do so will result in removal from the program.
-If the overall GPA falls below 3.0, the student will be removed from the program.
 A 'C' (including C+ or C-) grade is not acceptable.
 If a student earns a 'C' in a course, the course must be retaken in the next semester in which the student enrolls in graduate course work (this may not be the next semester due to scheduled offerings of courses).